4-H Clubs in San Juan County

 4-H Club Definition

-The WSU 4H Youth Development Program and the 4H National Headquarters define a 4H Club as an organized group of at least five youth from three different families who meet regularly with a minimum of 2 Certified 4H Volunteers or staff for a longterm, progressive series of educational experiences.
+A 4-H Club is an organized group of at least five youth from three different families, meeting regularly with at least two Certified 4-H Volunteers or staff for long-term educational experiences.

 The Club Purpose